xfalcox/cosmic-applet-exchange-rate/README.md

-# COSMIC Applet Template
+# COSMIC Exchange Rate Applet

-A template for COSMIC applets.
+A COSMIC panel applet for displaying live currency exchange rates.

-## Getting Started
+## Features

-To get started, click the "Use this template" button above.
-This will create a new repository in your account with the contents of this template.

-Once you have created a new repository from this template, you can clone it to your local machine and start developing your COSMIC applet.
+- Display current exchange rates in the COSMIC panel
+- Configure source and target currencies
+- Automatically updates rates every 5 minutes
+- Click to open configuration panel

+## How It Works

+This applet fetches real-time currency exchange rates from the AwesomeAPI (https://economia.awesomeapi.com.br/) and displays them in the COSMIC panel.
+The exchange rate is shown in a format like "$4.95" to represent the current rate between the selected currencies.

+Default configuration:
+- Source currency: USD (United States Dollar)
+- Target currency: BRL (Brazilian Real)

 ## Development

-When you open the repository in your code editor, you will see a lot of comments in the code.
-These comments are there to help you get a basic understanding of what each part of the code does.
+This applet is built using the COSMIC Rust framework.
+The main components are:

+- `src/app.rs`: Core applet functionality and UI
+- `src/main.rs`: Application entry point
+- `i18n/`: Internationalization files

-Once you feel comfortable with it, refer back to the [COSMIC documentation](https://pop-os.github.io/libcosmic/cosmic/) for more information on how to build COSMIC applets.
+Refer to the [COSMIC documentation](https://pop-os.github.io/libcosmic/cosmic/) for more information on how to build COSMIC applets.

-## Install
+## Installation

-To install your COSMIC applet, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command:
+To install the applet, you need [just](https://github.com/casey/just).
+If you're on Pop!_OS, install it with:

 ```sh
 sudo apt install just
 ```

-After you install it, you can run the following commands to build and install your applet:
+Then build and install the applet:

 ```sh
 just build-release
 sudo just install
 ```

+After installation, open COSMIC settings, select "Desktop" → "Panel" → "Configure panel applets" and add the "Exchange Rate" applet to your panel.

+## License

+This project is licensed under GPL-3.0-only license.